Joann Elmore

+She is currently a Professor and Endowed Chair in Health Care Delivery for The Rosalinde and Arthur Gilbert Foundation at the David Geffen School of Medicine at UCLA, Professor of Health Policy and Management at the UCLA Fielding School of Public Health, and Director of the National Clinician Scholars Program at UCLA.
+She is also a member of the UCLA Jonsson Comprehensive Cancer Center and holds additional appointments with the Division of General Internal Medicine & Health Services Research at UCLA and the UCLA Division of Dermatology.

 Education and career

 Elmore received her M.D. from the Stanford University School of Medicine and her M.P.H. in epidemiology from Yale University.
-She is certified in internal medicine by the American Board of Internal Medicine and has worked as a faculty member at Yale for five years.
-At Yale, she trained in the Robert Wood Johnson Foundation Clinical Scholars Program.
-In 1995, she joined the faculty of the University of Washington.
-She was the head of the general internal medicine section at Harborview Medical Center from 2000 to 2010.
+She completed her residency training in internal medicine at Yale-New Haven Hospital, with advanced epidemiology training from the Yale School of Epidemiology and Public Health.
+At Yale, she was also a Robert Wood Johnson Foundation (RWJF) generalist physician faculty scholar and served as a faculty member for several years.
+In 1995, she joined the faculty of the University of Washington, where she was the head of the general internal medicine section at Harborview Medical Center from 2000 to 2010.
 In 2004, she was elected a member of the American Society for Clinical Investigation.
-In February 2018, she was named director of the UCLA National Clinician Scholars Program.
+In November 2017, she was named director of the UCLA National Clinician Scholars Program.

+Previously, she held faculty and leadership positions at the University of Washington, Fred Hutchinson Research Center, Group Health Research Institute, Yale University and was the Associate Director and member of the National Advisory Committee for the Robert Wood Johnson Clinical Scholars Program at Yale and University of Washington.